 3. Each of the Laux children have a role to play in how the story develops.
 Catharine, the oldest, is a gentler model of her mother; Jean is the romantic spirit and the warrior; Andrew is calculating, but an achiever by any measure; Georgie is the salt of the earth, the one who will always be on the farm.
 What role does Magdalena play and why is it integral to the themes of good and evil in the book?
 What kind of woman do you think Magdalena will become?

-4. John, the last surviving member of his Lenape tribe, develops a friendship with Lawrence Kraymer.
-How does John's character help us understand the effects that European immigration had on indigenous people?
+4. In the book, John was the last surviving member of his Lenape tribe.
+How does his friendship with Lawrence Kraymenr help us understand the effects that European immigration had on indigenous people?

 6. What were the differences between Catharine's and Lawrence's perceptions of the threat that McDonall posed?
 Why do you think they didn't listen to Jean's concerns or follow his advice?
-What was your reaction to what happened to Catharine and baby Peter?
-Did the fact that this was a true historical event make a difference as to how you felt?
+Knowing that the story was based on the true history of the Kraymer family, what was your reaction to what happened to Catharine and baby Peter?

 7. Unable to return to the chateau with his in-laws, Lawrence Kraymer enters a fugue state.
 Did you find this development understandable?
 What events take place and how is he assisted in this altered state of mind?